Yashvant-Chhapwale-Course-Work/Python/README.md

       - And so on . . .
 <br>

- - **Parameterized Function:**
+ - **Python Dictionary:**
-    - A `Parameter` is simply a variable in a function definition that accepts `values (arguments)` when the function is called, allowing the function to perform operations based on those inputs.
+    - A `Dictionary` is simply a variable in a function definition that accepts `values (arguments)` when the function is called, allowing the function to perform operations based on those inputs.
     - A Python Function can have single or multiple parameters as shown in the syntax ahead:
        ```
        def function_name(parameter1, parameter2, parameter3, ...., parameter n ):